eXept Software AG Logo

 o numBitsInMantissa

-answer the number of bits in the mantissa
+answer the number of bits in the mantissa (the significant)

-the hidden bit is not counted here:
+The hidden bit is not counted here

 seeeeeee eeeeeeee mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm mmmmmmmm...

-usage example(s):
+Usage example(s):

 1.0 class numBitsInMantissa